17 Popular Wedding Unity Ceremony Ideas and What They Symbolize

 Sand pouring ceremony

 The exact origins of this tradition are fuzzy, but sand pouring is one of the most popular wedding ceremony rituals around today.
 For this idea, the couple pours two separate vases of sand (usually in different colors) into the same vessel, creating a layered, one-of-a-kind pattern.
 From that point forward, it will be impossible to ever separate the colors, which represent the blending of two people forever.
-Many couples personalize this ritual by using sand from meaningful locations.
+Many couples personalize this ritual by using sand from meaningful locations, and it's especially popular for beach weddings and destination weddings.

 Wedding ceremony time capsule